dev-cetera/df_router/README.md

   @override
   Widget build(BuildContext context) {
     return MaterialApp(
-      //home: // Do not use "home", as it conflicts with RouteManager.
-Use
-      // "builder" instead.
+      home: Material(
+        type: MaterialType.transparency,
+        child: Overlay(
+          initialEntries: [
+            OverlayEntry(
+              maintainState: true,
-      builder: (context, child) {
+              builder: (context) {
                 return RouteManager(
                   fallbackRouteState: () => HomeRouteState(),
                   builders: [
                     RouteBuilder(
                       routeState: HomeRouteState(),
                       // Pre-build the HomeScreen even if the initial route is not
                       // HomeRouteState.
 This is useful for performance optimization.
                       shouldPrebuild: true,
                       // Preserve the HomeScreen widget to avoid rebuilding it.
                       shouldPreserve: true,
-              builder: (context, routeState) => HomeScreen(routeState: HomeRouteState()),
+                      builder: (context, routeState) =>
+                          HomeScreen(routeState: HomeRouteState()),
                     ),
                     RouteBuilder(
                       // Use the BaseChatRouteState instead of the ChatRouteState
                       // since it does not require a chatId to be pushed.
                       routeState: BaseChatRouteState(),
-              builder:
-                  (context, routeState) => ChatScreen(routeState: ChatRouteState.from(routeState)),
+                      builder: (context, routeState) => ChatScreen(
+                          routeState: ChatRouteState.from(routeState)),
                     ),
                   ],
                 );
               },
+            ),
+          ],
+        ),
+      ),
     );
   }
 }